valango/duke/README.md

 ### Class `Ruler`
-_`Walker`_ is not directly dependent on this class, but it is designed specially to work with it, so enjoy!
+_`Walker`_ is not directly dependent on this class, but it is designed specially to work with it. **NB:** It scans it's rule tree most recently added rules first.

 **`constructor([options], [...rules])`** <br />
 calls if `rules` are supplied, `add()` method  invoked.
 Available `options` are: